piotrmurach/strings-truncation/README.md

 # => "I try all thin…"
 ```

-Or if you want to be more flexible use `:length` keyword:
+Or if you want to be more explicit and flexible use `:length` keyword:

 ```ruby
 strings.truncate("I try all things, I achieve what I can.", length: 15)